Matt Morgan: SmackDown! (2003–2004)

 Prior to his WWE main roster debut, Morgan was originally earmarked to become Kane's storyline brother named "Abel" wearing a mask even though the plans were scrapped and a similar role was given to Drew Hankinson years later.

 Morgan then made his debut on the October 30, 2003, episode of SmackDown! and was chosen with the returning Nathan Jones by then General Manager of SmackDown!, Paul Heyman, to join Team Lesnar, which consisted of Morgan, Jones, Brock Lesnar, Big Show and A-Train.
 It was hinted that Morgan and Jones would be a tag team, but their only tag team match was at the Survivor Series pay-per-view on November 16, when they took on Team Angle (not the stable introduced one year earlier, but a one-off combination of five wrestlers).
 They lost to Team Angle in a ten-person elimination tag team match at Survivor Series; Morgan was eliminated from the match by Kurt Angle after Angle gave Morgan an Angle Slam.
 Morgan was then used to make run-ins along with the other members of Team Lesnar, helping Lesnar against his opponents.

 Soon thereafter, Jones quit WWE, so Morgan occasionally teamed with Lesnar.
 He teamed up with Lesnar, Big Show, and Rhyno in a four-on-two Handicap match against Chris Benoit and John Cena on the January 22, 2004, episode of SmackDown!, in a losing effort.
 On January 25, he competed in the 2004 Royal Rumble match, in which the winner would get a title shot against their brand's champion at WrestleMania XX; he eliminated The Hurricane but was eliminated by Chris Benoit.

-Ohio Valley Wrestling (2004–2005)
+Return to Ohio Valley Wrestling (2004–2005)

 After Brock Lesnar quit WWE, Morgan was written off television with an unmentioned injury and sent back to OVW for further development and experience, wrestling again as "The Blueprint" Matt Morgan and on April 14, 2004, he defeated Nick Dinsmore to become the OVW Heavyweight Champion.
 He held the title for almost six months before losing it to Chris Cage on October 13, 2004.
 Since the stipulation was that if Morgan lost he would "never show his face again" in OVW, he began wearing a mask to the ring and tweaked his name to simply The Blueprint.
-He would regain the OVW Heavyweight Championship on April 13, 2005, at an OVW live event after defeating Elijah Burke, but lost the title 17 days later to Brent Albright on April 30 after Albright hit Morgan with a crowbar.
+He would regain the OVW Heavyweight Championship on April 13, 2005, at an OVW live event after defeating Elijah Burke, but lost the title 17 days later to Brent Albright on April 30 after Albright forced Morgan to submit with the crowbar.